 Tile, glass, or natural stone material options

 Walk-in showers are also great home accessibility modifications, as they can allow homeowners who use wheelchairs or have mobility limitations to shower safely and comfortably.
-Walk-in showers that are used to help those in a wheelchair shower safely are often called roll-in showers.
+Walk-in showers that are used to help those in a wheelchair shower safely are called roll-in showers.

 If you have a smaller bathroom, or are looking to transform a half bath into a full bathroom to boost your home’s resale value, corner showers are the perfect solution.
 Corner showers are just 42 x 42 or smaller, and fit against two of your bathroom walls.
 They are designed to save space while still giving you a full shower in a small bathroom.